Copyright © Daedalus e-

 fostering innovation, change & agility through technology and new media

-Peter Chatterton, a physicist by background, is a consultant and academic whose work spans higher and further education (HE/FE), Government and industry.
+Peter Chatterton, a chartered physicist, is a consultant and academic whose work spans higher and further education (HE/FE), Government and industry.

 Karol has over 20 years’ experience as a management consultant.
 He has carried out assignments in a wide range of commercial sectors and for public and voluntary sector organisations, in many countries in Western and Eastern Europe, Asia, North America and the Pacific Rim.
 He is a Fellow of the Institute of Business Consulting, Chartered Marketer and Chartered Psychologist.
 He runs his own consultancy, KS Associates.